India Oxenberg May Take The Fall For Keith Rainiere In Nxivm Sex Cult Scandal, ‘Daily Mail’ Reports

 According to Vanity Fair, Oxenberg isn’t the only heiress who has been connected to the group.
 Nxivm’s first incarnation was a buyer’s club called Consumers’ Byline which Raniere launched in 1990.
 The operation was later renamed to Nxivm and received financial backing from the trusts of Clare and Sara Bronfman, heiresses to the expansive Seagram liquor fortune.

-Raniere allegedly pitched Nxivm as a self-help group and it amassed a large celebrity following.
+Raniere allegedly pitched Nxivm as a self-help group, and it amassed a large celebrity following.
 The New York Post reports that the organization has attracted high-profile figures like Richard Branson and that they welcomed the Dalai Lama at an event in 2009.
 But authorities now claim that Raniere was secretly blackmailing female recruits into having sexual intercourse and that he branded his initials onto their bodies.
 There are also claims that he practiced ritual humiliation to punish cult members who were sometimes forced to wear fake cow udders on their chests.